zstyblik/grafana.org/source/blog/temp/next.md

 In previous releases you have been able to mix different data sources on the same dashboard.
 In v2.5 you will be able to mix then on the same graph!
 You can enable this by selecting the built in `-- Mixed --` data source.
 When selected this will allow you to specify data source on a per query basis.
-This will allow you to plot metrics from different Graphite servers on the same Graph or plot data from Elasticsearch alongside data from Prometheus.
+This will, for example, allow you to plot metrics from different Graphite servers on the same Graph or plot data from Elasticsearch alongside data from Prometheus.
+Mixing different data sources on the same graph works for any data source, even custom ones.

 ### Panel Resize handles
 <img src="/assets/img/features/panel_resize.gif" alt="">